JoeyZ56/unit2-project-anime-blog/README/README.md

     - For Artillery testing: Open a sepreate terminal (make sure your connected to mongodb in the main terminal) cd to the folder that hold all the files for the blog then in that seperate terminal run command "npm run load" (Should get 20 (200) message from results)

 How to start the app without dev mode:

+    - (Make sure you not in "Dev Mode") in terminal run command "npm run start"

 WIREFRAME:
 https://excalidraw.com/#json=yrBXBk5BACny5M8wS7L33,MpY6UyOztplZLnzp2_lZMw